13 Tips to Help Children Manage Social Anxiety

-Some children who are considered shy are highly sensitive, meaning very aware of and strongly affected by their environment.
+Some children who are considered "shy" are highly sensitive, meaning very aware of and strongly affected by their environment.
 Others are introverted, meaning that they need time away from other people to renew their energy.
-Some children are so absorbed in their own projects and ideas that they're less interested in social interaction.
-Other children who are described as shy want very much to connect socially but feel awkward or anxious.
-And of course, there can be overlap among children who fit these descriptions.
+Some children are so absorbed in their own projects and ideas that they're simply less interested in social interaction.
+Some feel more anxious when their "attachment people" aren't there as backup.

 1. Nurture your child by noticing her needs and responding to them.

-Highly sensitive baby chimps given to extremely nurturing mothers became leaders in their group, while their equally sensitive siblings raised by average mothers seemed anxious and fearful throughout life.
+Highly sensitive baby chimps given to extremely nurturing mothers became leaders in their group, while their equally sensitive siblings raised by less responsive chimp mothers seemed anxious and fearful throughout life.
 Responsive mothering helps sensitive little ones learn to calm themselves and manage their reactions.
-That allows their heightened sensitivity to become an asset, because it makes them more responsive to the needs of their peers and better at negotiating group situations.
+That allows their heightened sensitivity to become an asset, because it makes them more aware of the needs of their peers and better at negotiating group situations.

 2. Empathize with your child’s worries and avoid shaming him.

 Acknowledging what your child feels, without negative judgment, helps him to feel good about himself.
 Giving him the impression that there is something wrong with him will just make him feel worse about himself, and therefore more insecure.
 Empathizing with your child will also help him develop empathy, which will enhance his social skills and help him connect with others.

 3. Teach your child to trust their inner compass -- and that discomfort is okay.